-The Oculus Quest 2 initially doesn’t look hugely different to its predecessor, other than the new white paint job that Oculus hopes will draw in a wider audience.
-Oculus claims there are no current plans to release alternative colour options, and such a prospect seems very unlikely now, with the Quest 3 set to launch in 2023.
+The Meta Quest 2 initially doesn’t look hugely different to its predecessor, other than the new white paint job that Meta hopes will draw in a wider audience.
+Meta claims there are no current plans to release alternative colour options, and such a prospect seems very unlikely now, with the Quest 3 set to launch in 2023.

 Take a closer look at the Quest 2 and you’ll notice a couple of subtle design tweaks.
 It’s now slightly smaller and 10% lighter than the original headset.
 It can still cause your head and neck to ache after extended use, but the trimmed-down design is nevertheless very welcome.

 The strap has also seen a couple of changes, as there’s now only one velcro clasp, ensuring you don’t need to make as many alterations when swapping between players.
-The elastic straps accommodate for various shapes and sizes of heads, although Oculus will also be selling strap accessories for those who can’t find a good fit with the default design.
+The elastic straps accommodate for various shapes and sizes of heads, although Meta will also be selling strap accessories for those who can’t find a good fit with the default design.

 Two speakers are built into the sides of the headset and can be cranked up surprisingly loud.
 Detail is fairly impressive and the positional audio helps you to determine exactly which direction gunfire and approaching footsteps are coming from.
 The built-in speakers do suffer a little with bass-heavy music and sound effects, but you can plug in some headphones via the 3.5mm jack to remedy that.

 The only other port on the headset is the USB-C slot for charging.
 There are very few physical buttons on the headset, with the volume control found on the underside and a power button on the right.

 Previous Quest owners will notice there’s no physical IPD slider.
 Instead, you can just pull on the eye cups to toggle between three preset positions.
-I personally found the default setting perfectly comfortable, but it’s still good to see Oculus allowing for some customisation.
+I personally found the default setting perfectly comfortable, but it’s still good to see Meta allowing for some customisation.